Best long-term travel insurance for 2026 — Honest comparison

 | WorldNomads | from €3.00 | Flexible | €100–250 | ✓ |

-What you need to consider when making your selection
+Long-term international health insurance: What you need to consider when choosing one

-Not all travel health insurance policies are the same.
+Not every Travel health insurance It's the same.
 Here are the five criteria that I consider most important after years of testing:

 1. Medically advisable vs. medically necessary repatriation